TiagONTOP/QuantPerformancePortfolio/case_studies/01_polars_vs_pandas/README.md

 This case study demonstrates performance optimization of a quantitative trading backtest by migrating from a loop-based implementation to fully vectorized implementations using Pandas and Polars.

 **Key Results:**
-- **4-10x speedup**: Pandas achieves 4x, Polars achieves up to 10x on large datasets
+- **30-650x speedup**: Pandas achieves 36.22x on small datasets, Polars achieves up to 632.14x on large datasets
 - **100% numerical parity**: Tolerance of 1e-12 for returns, 1e-8 for equity
 - **Zero semantic changes**: Exact reproduction of reference logic
-- **Lower memory usage**: Polars uses 25% less memory than Pandas while being 2x faster
+- **Lower memory usage**: Polars uses approx 15% less memory than Pandas while being 1.5-2x faster

 ## Problem Statement